C-D-Lewis/blog.chrislewis.me.uk/README.md

 that are rendered on the page, and are placed in `rendered`.

-The navigation of months per year is built in `tools/createWordpressHtml.js`, and supplemented for new posts in `posts` by `tools/buildPosts.js`.
+The navigation of months per year is built in `tools/createWordpressHtml.js`, and supplemented for new posts in `posts` by `tools/buildPosts.js` from then on.

 ```
 node tools/buildPosts.js